-Paying the full bond will ensure that the defendant can be released from custody.
+Paying the full bond will ensure that you can be released from custody until your court date.
 There are some bonds however that do not require payment.
 An unsecured bond or signature bond happens when the court holds a bond hearing and imposes the bail amount but it is determined that the defendant will not be required to pay that full amount to be released.

 Form bonding is similar but it has a defendant signing an agreement that if they are unable to show up in a court of law, they will be required to surrender the total value of the bond.